Zglad-Creator/Respectful_Residents/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Contact

-For questions or issues, feel free to open an issue on GitHub, or reach out via email at:
-📧 roe.studios@example.com

----

 Thank you for checking out **Respectful Residents**!
-We hope you enjoy using and contributing to this project!
+We hope you enjoy using and contributing to this educational project!